-In the recent case of Re the Shinorvic Trust [2012] JRC 081, the Royal Court of Jersey had to consider whether an old principle of English equity applied in Jersey and, if so, whether it applied in a modern, unconventional scenario.
-The question was whether a deed signed by the Settlor, purporting to appoint his girlfriend (Mrs B) as a beneficiary but defective due to lack of a witness, could be remedied by the principle of equity aiding a defective power.
-The Royal Court held that it did.
+It is precisely this issue that brought about the circumstances of the recent case of In the Matter of the Shinorvic Trust1, in which the Royal Court of Jersey had to consider whether an old principle of English equity applied in Jersey and, if so, whether it applied in a modern, unconventional scenario.
+In this instance, the question was whether a deed signed by the Settlor, purporting to appoint his girlfriend ("Mrs B") as a beneficiary but defective due to lack of a witness, could be remedied by the principle of equity aiding a defective power.
+The Royal Court held that it did, and in considering the principle updated its application to modern times, in particular when looking at the beneficial class.
 An alternative solution of imputed intention, by way of a recital in a later deed, was also considered.